MedBlog

 Endometrial tissue is affected by hormonal changes caused by estrogen and progesterone.
 Endometriosis pain is thought to be due to active bleeding from lesions or producing local irritation and inflammation.
 Treatment for endometriosis often starts with NSAIDs such as ibuprofen paired with oral contraceptives to help regulate the flow of hormones in the body.
 If these methods are ineffective to relieve pain, a doctor may prescribe stronger hormone modulating therapy to manage estrogen levels.

 If hormone therapy is ineffective, the doctor may recommend a hysterectomy (removal of the uterus) and/or an oophorectomy (removal of the ovaries).
 Removing the ovaries, which are the “remote control” for the ectopic endometrial tissue, can take away the intense pain and inflammation of endometriosis.
-However, it also means the body stops producing estrogen, a hormone which has beneficial effects on the heart and blood vessels.
+However, it also means the body stops producing estrogen, a hormone that has beneficial effects on the heart and blood vessels.
 This early surgical menopause has been associated with increased risk for heart disease.

 Research about endometriosis paired with what we already know about menopause suggests that the connection between endometriosis, estrogen, and heart disease definitely needs to be explored further.